MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-update-help-files.md

 1. Validate the files against the XML schema.
 1. Rebuild the CAB files for each UI culture.
 1. In the HelpInfo XML file, increment the version numbers of the CAB file for each UI culture.
-1. Upload the new CAB files to the location that is specified by the value of the **HelpContentUri** element in the HelpInfo XML file.
+1. Upload the new CAB files to the location that's specified by the value of the **HelpContentUri** element in the HelpInfo XML file.
 Replace the older CAB files with the new CAB files.
-1. Upload the updated HelpInfo XML file to the location that is specified by the **HelpInfoUri** key in the module manifest.
+1. Upload the updated HelpInfo XML file to the location that's specified by the **HelpInfoUri** key in the module manifest.
 Replace the older HelpInfo XML file with the new file.